emqx/emqx-docs/en_US/configuration/configuration.md

 ::: tip

-Arrays (in list format) will be fully overwritten and original value cannot be kept, for example:
+Arrays (in list format) will be fully overwritten and the original value cannot be kept, for example:

 ```bash
 authentication = [